orkurtz/Todobot/README.md

 - **Immediate Sync**: Task changes update calendar instantly
 - **Recurring Instances**: Each recurring task instance gets its own calendar event

-**Phase 2 (Calendar → Bot):**
+**Phase 2 (Calendar → Bot - NEW!):**
-- **Background Worker**: Syncs calendar changes every 10 minutes
+- **Background Worker**: Syncs calendar changes every 10 minutes automatically
-- **Smart Filtering**: Only events with configured color or '#' become tasks
+- **Smart Filtering**: User-configurable criteria for event-to-task conversion:
+  - Color-based: Events with specific color ID (e.g., color 9 = Blue)
+  - Hashtag-based: Events with '#' in title (enabled by default)
+  - Configure via: `"הגדרות יומן"`, `"קבע צבע [1-11]"`, `"הפעל #"` / `"כבה #"`
-- **Conflict Resolution**: Last write wins (no merge conflicts)
+- **Conflict Resolution**: Last write wins algorithm (no merge conflicts)
-- **Deduplication**: Events already linked to tasks don't show twice
+- **Intelligent Deduplication**: Events already linked to tasks don't show twice in "הצג יומן"
-- **On-Demand Fetching**: Calendar events fetched when needed (not stored)
+- **On-Demand Fetching**: Calendar events fetched when needed (not stored in database for privacy)
+- **Sync Window**: Looks back 7 days on first sync, then syncs incrementally with 1-hour overlap for safety

-**Resilience & Recovery (New!):**
+**Resilience & Recovery (NEW!):**
-- **Automatic Token Recovery**: If Google credentials expire or are revoked, the system gracefully handles it, notifies the user, and prompts for reconnection without crashing.
+- **Automatic Token Recovery**: If Google credentials expire or are revoked, the system gracefully handles it, notifies the user, and prompts for reconnection without crashing
+- **Auto-Disconnect Protection**: Invalid or revoked tokens trigger automatic disconnect with immediate WhatsApp notification to user
-- **2-Way Sync Recovery**: When a user reconnects their calendar after a disconnection, the bot automatically:
+- **Comprehensive Sync Recovery**: When reconnecting calendar after a disconnection, the bot automatically:
-  - Identifies and syncs all tasks created while offline.
+  - Scans and syncs all tasks created while offline (looks back up to 7 days)
-  - Updates any tasks that were completed while offline.
+  - Syncs tasks that were completed while disconnected
-  - Performs an integrity check on recent completed tasks to ensure they are visually marked as done on the calendar.
+  - Performs integrity check on last 30 completed tasks to ensure they're visually marked as done (✅) in calendar
+  - Creates missing calendar events for all tasks with due dates
+  - Fixes any calendar_sync_error flags from failed operations
-- **Self-Healing**: System automatically detects and fixes inconsistencies between bot tasks and calendar events during reconnection.
+- **Self-Healing System**: Automatically detects and fixes inconsistencies between bot tasks and calendar events during reconnection
+- **Non-Fatal Error Handling**: Calendar sync failures don't break core task functionality - tasks work even if calendar is temporarily unavailable
+- **Proactive Token Refresh**: Automatically refreshes access tokens 5 minutes before expiry to prevent disruptions

 **General:**
 - **Timezone Handling**: All events use Israel timezone (Asia/Jerusalem)